afnan-m/CMPE363Project/README.md

 This is a simple webapp embedded with chatbot project that aims to demonstrate how cloud services are useful in real-life problems
 This project is based on Azure cloud services.

+For simplicity and demonstration purposes we created our chatbot base on our university's academic calendar, some information on our engineering faculty, contact details, and locations on campuses.

 1) resourceAutomation file is used to create the necessary resources:
 - Resource group,
 - Webapp and its server,